 To address the public square in front of the Parish Church, which is to be redeveloped as part of the proposals, the block which faces on to the square has been designed with a strong open corner.
-A large roof terrace and recessed balconies on the lower floors have been introduced to help reduce the apparent 4 storey massing at the corner, taking advantage of the south facing aspect and offering private amenity spaces for residents.
+Recessed balconies on the lower floors have been introduced to help reduce the apparent 4 storey massing at the corner, taking advantage of the south facing aspect and offering private amenity spaces for residents.

 The elevation design has progressed through a series of studies that focused on creating strong blocks with carved out terraces, balconies and close entrances.
 Developed in layers, the fenestration pattern is organised in a playful grid pattern, avoiding formal symmetries.
-Deep window reveals help to accentuate the layered facade and enhance the sculptural design approach.
+Deep reveals and brick detailing help to accentuate the layered facade and enhance the sculptural design approach.